wcalil/Project-1---Yellow-team/README.md

 -Fully random
 -Distance, Allergies, Dine in or takeout,budget (money willing to spend)

--More defined (can bve added as an additional question) -what type of food?(specific types i.e. chinese, mexican, japanese, italian, American, Brazilian)
+-More defined (can be added as an additional question) -what type of food?(specific types i.e. chinese, mexican, japanese, italian, American, Brazilian)